-The CQI ConSIG Steering Group includes representatives from a range of construction organisations who have volunteered their time to help ConSIG grow and deliver on its objectives:
+The CQI ConSIG steering committee includes representatives from a range of construction organisations who have volunteered their time to help ConSIG grow and deliver on its objectives:

-- Jon Adshead MACE (Steering Committee Chairperson, Events Working Group Chairperson)
+- Jon Adshead MACE (Chair, Events Working Group Chair)

 - Neil Mellor NG Bailey (Secretary)

-- Daniel Keeling Consultant (Cost of Quality Working Group Chairperson)
+- Daniel Keeling Consultant (Cost of Quality Working Group Chair)

 - Louise Jones WSPB

-With over 25 years’ experience in the construction industry, Jon has worked his way up through various site management and engineering roles before moving into the field of Quality Management.
-Jon is currently employed as an Operations Director with the role of Quality Assurance Director for the Mace Construction business.
+With over 30 years’ experience in the construction industry, Jon has worked his way up through various site management and engineering roles before moving into the field of quality management for the last 15 years, of which 12 years has been as a function lead reporting at board level.

 Jon is a civil and structural engineer.
 He is a member of the Chartered Quality Institute, a member of the Institute of Collaborative Working and currently works for Ferrovial Agroman.